 Photo: wikimedia commons

-Also known as the “First Lady of Civil Rights” and “the mother of the freedom movement,” Rosa Parks was a true pioneer and founder of the black rights movement in Alabama in the 1950s, where there was still a strong racial segregation of citizens in those days.
+Also known as the "First Lady of Civil Rights" and the "Mother of the Freedom Movement," Rosa Parks was a true pioneer and founder of the black civil rights movement in 1950s Alabama, which was still heavily segregated by race.
 In 1955, in Montgomery, Alabama, a courageous African-American woman and passionate civil rights activist, Rosa Parks, refused to give up her seat on a bus to a white passenger, disobeying the driver's orders.
-Her rebellious act provoked other blacks into what was later nicknamed the legendary "Montgomery Bus Boycott."
+Her rebellious act provoked other blacks into what was later called the legendary "Montgomery Bus Boycott."
 This boycott lasted 381 days and became one of the key events in the history of the black civil rights movement in the United States.

 20. Henry Dunant